Razorcuts

 Razorcuts were an indie pop band formed in 1984 in London.
-The group centred on Gregory Webster and Tim Vass (who were previously in The Cinematics), with various musicians including Peter Momtchiloff of Heavenly and Talulah Gosh, Angus Stevenson (later of the Relationships), and New Zealand drummer David Swift.
+The group centred on Gregory Webster and Tim Vass (who were previously in The Cinematics), with various musicians including Peter Momtchiloff of Heavenly and Talulah Gosh, Angus Stevenson (later of the Relationships), Struan Robertson and New Zealand drummer David Swift.
 Early releases on the Subway Organisation label, including the debut "Big Pink Cake", led to a deal with Creation Records, for whom they released two albums.

 Razorcuts split up on 21 April 1990.
 Vass went on to form Red Chair Fadeaway, Dandelion Wine and, in 2022, silver biplanes.
-Webster formed The Carousel, Saturn V and then in the late 1990s Sportique.
+Webster formed The Carousel, Saturn V and then, in the late 1990s, Sportique.
 The duo reunited under the name Forever People in 1992 for a one-off single on Sarah Records.

 Discography

 Chart placings are from the UK Indie Chart.